Ludvig-Hedin/AA/To do.md

-✅ Create a comprehensive Agents page with status indicators and controls ✅ Update Settings page with language selection and consistent styling ✅ Make Dashboard more intuitive with quick access to key features
+✅ Create a comprehensive Agents page with status indicators and controls ✅ Update Settings page with language selection and consistent styling ✅ Make Dashboard more intuitive with quick access to key features ✅ Configure deployment settings for Vercel
+✅ Update documentation with setup and usage instructions ✅ Prepare combined start script for frontend and AI server

 ## Installation & Verification: